The Gateway of the Moon

 The Gateway of the Moon is a lost American 1928 silent film directed by John Griffith Wray and starring Dolores del Río, Walter Pidgeon and Anders Randolf.

+As noted, the film was published in 1928.
+The most popular film of that year was The Circus, an American silent comedy film by Charlie Chaplin.
+Until 2022 at least 66,300 English language films had seen the light of day.

 Plot

 Arthur Wyatt, an American railroad conductor, is lost in the jungle of the Amazon in South America.
 He is rescued by Chela, the beautiful princess of a native tribe.